 If zoned decimal format is specified (Z), each decimal digit is translated into one byte.
 The translation is done according to the character set shown in Appendix The rightmost byte contains the sign as well as the rightmost digit.
 For packed decimal format (P), each pair of decimal digits is translated into one byte.
 The rightmost digit and the sign are translated into the rightmost byte.
-The bit configuration for the digits is identical to the configurations for the hexadecimal digits shown in Section 3 under as "Hexadecimal Self-Defining Value."
-For both packed and zoned decimals, a plus sign is translated into the hexadecimal digit C, and a minus sign into the digit D.
+The bit configuration for the digits is identical to the configurations for the hexadecimal digits shown in Section 3 under "Hexadecimal Self-Defining Value."
+For both packed and zoned decimals, a plus sign is translated into the hexadecimal digit C. and a minus sign into the digit D. The packed decimal constants (P-type) are used for processing by the decimal instruction set.